Holding on to Expectations

 I wanted more flexibility in my life so I began to do car rider drop-off when I was tired, if the kids were tired, or if there was bad weather.

-It wasn’t easy though because some part of me feared if I stopped holding onto this expectation, I wouldn’t be the ideal mom I thought I should be.
-I’ll be giving in, throwing in the towel, giving up on my values.
-Somehow some part of me feared if we didn’t bike one day, I was going to be a terrible mom and we might not ever bike again.
+It wasn’t easy though.
+Some part of me feared if I stopped holding onto this expectation, I wouldn’t be the ideal mom I thought I should be.
+I’ll be giving in.
+Throwing in the towel.
+Giving up on my values.
+Some part of me feared if we didn’t bike one day, I was going to be a terrible mom and we might not ever bike again.
 This was a rigid mind at its worst.

-Dropping off by car when I needed it was more convenient and I began to see none of the terrible things that I feared actually happened.
+Dropping off by car when I needed it was more convenient.
+I began to see none of the terrible things that I feared actually happened.
 I wasn’t a terrible mom.
 We still biked when it was convenient and it was OK.

 Rigid patterns are often our way of trying to protect ourselves from some perceived danger.
-It’s usually not on a conscious level, but if we can at first notice the pattern or the rigid place we are stuck we can start to get curious about what our beliefs are and if there is something we are trying to protect against feeling or happening.
+It’s usually not on a conscious level.
+If we can at first notice the pattern or the rigid place we are stuck, we can start to get curious about what our beliefs are and if there is something we are trying to protect against feeling or happening.

 ~Michelle